Mixed Breed Dogs

 About the Chion

-The Chion is a small mixed breed dogs known for its balanced nature and capable mind.
-Well-suited to apartment living, the Chion is manageable for most owners.
+The Chion is a cross between the Chihuahua and Papillon.
+The Chion is a small mixed breed dog known for being deeply loving with its family and reserved with strangers.
+With a capable mind, well-suited to apartment living, the Chion is manageable for most owners.
 Typically standing 5 to 11 inches and weighing 4 to 11 pounds, this breed has a life expectancy of 10 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Chion brings a distinct combination of traits that sets it apart.
 The Chion is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Chion loves being close to its people and forms strong bonds with every member of the household.